 The business demands rapid actions, and the users want updates, but often there are strict processes and workflows in place that can delay shipping releases and content.
 Even if you take care of all the planning and preparations diligently, there might be other showstoppers that slow you down.
 You’re not entirely happy with the performance yourself, because you know it could be better.
 You can’t change the whole world, but you certainly can improve some aspects of your technical environment.

 When you leverage content infrastructure, you can combine the best of the two worlds of agile development and modern content publishing.
-Solutions should be designed as an API-first platform in the cloud and with a strong focus on compatibility with various software shipping methods and programming languages.
+Solutions should be designed as an API-first platform in the cloud with a strong focus on compatibility with various software shipping methods and programming languages.
 For your operations, this means less struggle and more shipping.

 All this compatibility means that you can easily integrate with other existing services via webhooks and different kinds of triggers.
 Creators can stay in their world and prepare content the way they want.
 They only need this one point of entry to edit content anywhere.
-No matter if editors and creatives are going to publish to websites, smartphone apps, games, IoT systems or even VR environments, they can do all that from one tool.
+No matter if editors and creatives are going to publish to websites, smartphone apps, games, IoT systems, or even VR environments, they can do all that from one tool.
 Less stress for the content creators also means less stress for you.

 The startup inside the enterprise

-Intrapreneurs and product managers listen up: Often new projects are taking off in large companies, and whether or not the product is meant to be available only to internals or also to the public, such endeavors are similar to running a new startup.
-You build a pilot with the team, tinker with it, do some user acceptance testing (UAT), quality assurance (QA) and then hope it will get popular and grow over time.
+Intrapreneurs and product managers listen up: Often new projects are taking off in large companies, and whether or not the product is meant to be available only to the internals or also to the public, such endeavors are similar to running a new startup.
+You build a pilot with the team, tinker with it, do some user acceptance testing (UAT), quality assurance (QA), and then hope it will get popular and grow over time.

 You could call this the “pain of success.”
-Something like this can occur when you didn’t plan for an upscaling strategy.
+Something like this can occur when you don’t plan for an upscaling strategy.
 If you found the right vendor for your business case, you can fully concentrate on improving your product without the bitter taste of procuring new servers occasionally.
 To startups, this doesn’t sound like a big issue but deploying servers can take months in an enterprise.

-Absolute total cost of ownership?
+The absolute total cost of ownership?

 Now, is it really time to unplug?

-If any of those points sounded familiar to you, and I’m sure you know what I mean, you might be wondering if it is indeed now the time to unplug the servers, thrash the tins and go all-in on running your content as a service through the cloud.
+If any of those points sound familiar to you, and I’m sure you know what I mean, you might be wondering if it is indeed now the time to unplug the servers, thrash the tins and go all-in on running your content as a service through the cloud.
 It sure sounds tempting, does it not?

 There’s no single right solution for all services out there, but if you want to start looking for content solutions, you can have a look at providers such as Simple [A], dotCMS, WordPress VIP, Netlify CMS, or Prismic.
 They come with different options and pricing so make sure you capture your requirements first before you compare the vendors to save yourself some time.